Cesare Mori: Impact

 At the time and since, the general perception was that Mori had smashed the Mafia.
 Sicily's murder rate sharply declined in the early 1930s.
 The Mafia pentito Antonio Calderone said that Mori's crackdown had hit the Mafia hard.
 Some Mafiosi escaped and moved abroad (especially to the United States), such as Joseph Bonanno.
 Other Mafiosi remained in Sicily and either turned over their fellow Mafiosi (or low-level bandits) to the police or simply went quiet and sought accommodation with the Fascist authorities until the end of the regime in Italy.

 With the invasion of Sicily in 1943 and the collapse of the Fascist regime, the Mafia re-established itself, sometimes with the help or ignorance of the Allied Military Government of Occupied Territories (AMGOT).
 AMGOT needed the support of local elites in order to govern.
 Because of their local authority, their record of persecution under the Fascist regime, and their willingness to cooperate with the Allies, noted Mafiosi, such as Calogero Vizzini and Giuseppe Genco Russo, were appointed to head local administrations in many of the towns in western Sicily.
 According to the journalist Michele Pantaleone:

 By the beginning of the Second World War, the Mafia had dwindled to a few isolated and scattered groups and could have been completely wiped out if the social problems of the island had been dealt with... the Allied occupation and the subsequent slow restoration of democracy reinstated the Mafia with its full powers, put it once more on the way to becoming a political force, and returned to the Onorata Società the weapons which Fascism had snatched from it.

-The neo-fascist politician Giorgio Almirante wrote on Il Borghese in the 1970s that Sicilian society was really transformed by the full destruction of the Mafia in the 1930s, but the destruction of World War II and the imposition of "antifascism", which criticised everything achieved by Fascism, even against mafiosi, together with the return of the (Allies-sponsored) Mafia bosses, who had taken refuge in the United States, was responsible for the Mafia's resurgence in postwar Sicily.
+The neo-fascist politician Giorgio Almirante wrote in Il Borghese in the 1970s that Sicilian society was really transformed by the full destruction of the Mafia in the 1930s, but the destruction of World War II and the imposition of "antifascism", which criticised everything achieved by Fascism, even against mafiosi, together with the return of the (Allies-sponsored) Mafia bosses, who had taken refuge in the United States, was responsible for the Mafia's resurgence in postwar Sicily.

-However, some writers today have questioned the effectiveness and value of the methods used by Mori against the Mafia.
+Some 21st-century writers questioned the effectiveness and value of the methods used by Mori against the Mafia.
 While his methods were certainly effective, at least in the short term, Timothy Newark has written that they mainly targeted the small-time criminals of Sicily and left the big-timers, the real Mafia bosses, relatively unscathed, which drove the Mafia underground but failed to stamp it out.
 Judith Chubb says, "Fascism succeeded in stamping out the Mafia as a criminal organization by providing a more efficient substitute.
 It succeeded in monopolizing political power and the use of violence without, however, transforming the social and economic conditions in which the Mafia had flourished.
 It was thus no surprise that the Mafia re-emerged as soon as Fascism fell."